Rules of Conduct on Campus

 - Avoid sharing bottles and glasses.

 - Limit movements on campus.
-Always wear a mask when with other people.

 - Keep your workstation empty and organized (desk, tables, furniture, etc.) so it can be properly cleaned and disinfected periodically.
-Each office is also equipped with cleaning supplies to clean the workstation throughout the day.

 - Use the paper seat covers available in the bathrooms.

-- Elevators should be used only if strictly necessary and alone (one person at a time).
+- Elevators should be used only if strictly necessary and alone (one person at a time)

 Use of Supplied Masks